Mayonnaisu/simple-comic-translator/docs/config.md

 ```

 > [!TIP]
-> PaddleOCR built-in slicer is useful when `IMAGE_MERGE` is disabled, & PaddleOCR struggles to recognize texts.
+> - PaddleOCR built-in slicer is useful when `IMAGE_MERGE` is disabled, & PaddleOCR struggles to recognize texts.
 For more info, see https://github.com/PaddlePaddle/PaddleOCR/blob/main/docs/version2.x/ppocr/blog/slice.en.md.
+>
+> - Reduce `merge_threshold` value if there are nearby texts that shouldn't be merged, and vice versa.

 ### TRANSLATION
 ```jsonc